-ANALYSIS OF CURRENT SITUATION OBJECTIVES ACTION DISTRICT RESPONSIBLE ORGANIZATIONS AND INSTITUTIONS SOURCE OF FINANCE TIMEFRAME Having urban and social structure of a sufficient quality to meet the everyday needs of those living in the area Lack of green spaces and landscaping in Khans Area, insufficient landscaping appropriate to the historical fabric of B3.3- Increasing quality of life and service offered considering urban environmental B3.3.1.
-Identification of lack of hardware (urban fixtures, health cabins, security, baby care unit, toilets, etc.), infrastructure problems and environmental pollution in the Management Areas, ensure inter-agency coordination to remedy these problems Medium the Complexes • Lack of social spaces available to the inhabitants of the Complex areas, disuse of those spaces that are available • Lack of places B3.3.2.
-Increase environmental awareness and develop programs to prevent environmental pollution Osmangazi District, BAB, BBB, Directorate for Environmental Protection, Osmangazi Municipality, Yıldırım Municipality, Special Provincial Administration, Short Ongoing for children and young people to spend time quality with the establishment of a balance Yıldırım District Lack of urban infrastructure Environmental pollution, visual pollution and lack of maintenance The existence of a natural urban between conservation and utilization B3.3.3.
-Studies for the use of sustainable and ecological sources of energy for transportation, heating, lighting etc., support for R&D in this aim Trade Associations, Universities, NGOs Medium landscape, the presence of monumental trees, the importance of topographic features and the city morphology, renovation work of infrastructure having started B3.3.4.
+ANALYSIS OF CURRENT SITUATION OBJECTIVES ACTION DISTRICT RESPONSIBLE ORGANIZATIONS AND INSTITUTIONS SOURCE OF FINANCE TIMEFRAME Having urban and social structure of a sufficient quality to meet the everyday needs of those living in the area Lack of green spaces and landscaping in Khans Area, insufficient landscaping appropriate to the historical fabric of B3.3- Increasing quality of life and service offered considering urban environmental quality with the B3.3.1.
+Identification of lack of hardware (urban fixtures, health cabins, security, baby care unit, toilets, etc.), infrastructure problems and environmental pollution in the Management Areas, ensure inter-agency coordination to remedy these problems Medium Lack of social spaces available to the inhabitants of the Complex areas, disuse of those spaces that are available Lack of places for abildron and B3.3.2.
+Increase environmental awareness and develop programs to prevent environmental pollution Osmangazi District, Yıldırım BAB, BBB, Directorate for Environmental Protection, Osmangazi Municipality, Yıldırım Municipality, Special Short Ongoing for children and young people to spend time establishment of a balance between District Provincial Administration, Trade Lack of urban infrastructure Environmental pollution, visual pollution and lack of maintenance The existence of a natural urban landscape, the conservation and utilization B3.3.3.
+Studies for the use of sustainable and ecological sources of energy for transportation, heating, lighting etc., support for R&D in this aim Associations, Universities, NGOs Medium presence of monumental trees, the importance of topographic features and the city morphology, renovation work of infrastructure having started B3.3.4.
 Development of proposals for the creation of continuous and effective control mechanisms, evaluation of area-specific healthy urban parameters Medium Ongoing